forcedotcom/run-code-analyzer/README.md

 the results as a job summary.

 # Version: v2
-The `forcedotcom/run-code-analyzer@v2` GitHub Action is based off of [Salesforce Code Analyzer v5.x (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html), that is the new `code-analyzer` Salesforce CLI plugin.
+The `forcedotcom/run-code-analyzer@v2` GitHub Action is based on [Salesforce Code Analyzer v5.x (Beta)](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html), which is the new `code-analyzer` Salesforce CLI plugin.

 ## v2 Inputs
 * <b>`run-arguments`</b> *(Default: `--view detail --output-file sfca_results.json`)*
-  * Specifies arguments passed to the `run` command.
+  * Specifies the arguments passed to the `run` command.
-    * For a full list of acceptable arguments for the run command, see the [code-analyzer Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_code-analyzer_commands_unified.htm).
+    * For a full list of acceptable arguments for the `run` command, see the [code-analyzer Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_code-analyzer_commands_unified.htm).
   * The stdout text from the `run` command is written to the [GitHub workflow run logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/using-workflow-run-logs).
-  * Each output file specified by a `--output-file` (or `-f`) flag is included in the zip archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) for you to download.
+  * Each output file specified by a `--output-file` (or `-f`) flag is included in the ZIP archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) for you to download.
 * <b>`results-artifact-name`</b>  *(Default: `salesforce-code-analyzer-results`)*
-  * Specifies the name of the zip archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) where the results output files are uploaded.
+  * Specifies the name of the ZIP archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) where the results output files are uploaded.

 ## v2 Outputs
 * `exit-code`